caiordjesus/nest-js-api-template/README.md

 ## Description
 This repo exists to be used as a template for new projects using nest-js.
 It comes with:
 - Prometheus Metrics (and interceptor for response time)
-- Postgres integration throgh typeORM
+- Postgres integration with typeORM
-- Redis integration (no cache)
+- Redis integration (not cache)
 - Basic Lint
 - Tests structure (and sqlite as test-util)
 - .gitlab-cy.yml with build and test pipeline
 - Log level configuration
 - Basic configuration file for env vars
 - Swagger
+- Docker compose (for local development)

 ## Dependencies
 - Docker